-Ten years later and over 30 million websites are using Google Analytics to gather intelligence from their marketing data, and as online continues to grow, what could be a more useful free tool?
+Ten years later, over 30 million websites are using Google Analytics to gather intelligence from their marketing data, and as online continues to grow, what could be a more useful free tool?

 The whole purpose of Google Analytics is to collect accurate user data to ensure the correct decisions are made.
-As soon as data inaccuracies are present, the solution quickly becomes void, so it's important to understand how many hits you're receiving on a monthly basis.
+As soon as data inaccuracies are present, the solution quickly becomes void, so it's important to understand how many hits you receive on a monthly basis.

 What is a Google Analytics hit?